 Pseudoscience is defined as a claim, practice or belief that is presented as scientific, but which does not adhere to the scientific method.
 And now, you probably imagine all those bold claims you just read in magazines or fashion websites.
 All those manufacturers claim they have a breakthrough formula that would somehow magically remove wrinkles from your face.
 They promise a wide array of results, but when you buy such products you realize how ineffective they are.

 In fact, big beauty and skincare companies invest more money into promoting their products than in researches that would develop those breakthrough formulas they brag to have.
 They use pseudoscience, include “big” or scientific words to make their claims seem legit and only tell target audience what they want to hear thus making millions.

-Recognizing pseudoscience in beauty and skincare product isn’t that difficult.
-Although we’d like to have the possibility of having our wrinkles removed in just a few days, unfortunately that’s still not possible.
-Whenever some famous brand uses outrageous claims to sell their product, you can be sure it’s nothing but a pseudoscience.
+Recognizing pseudoscience in beauty and skin care product isn’t that difficult.
+Although we’d like to have the possibility of having our wrinkles removed in just a few days, unfortunately, that’s still not possible.
+Whenever some famous brand uses outrageous claims to sell their product, you can be sure it’s nothing but pseudoscience.

 1. L’Oreal Youth Code was a product-line in which the company claimed they used “gene science” to crack the code and make your skin young again.
 Youth Code products were apparently formulated to boost the production of “youth proteins” thus making your skin look younger.
 L’Oreal even claimed the benefits of this product like were clinically proven.
 Actually, that would be perfect.
 Imagine how great it would be to become younger just by applying these products.
 However, it turned out the benefits of these products were not clinically proven which only indicated the company wanted to deceive and mislead target audience – pseudoscience at its best.